DioCar84/battleships/README.md

 - [Code Institute](https://codeinstitute.net/) for the deployment terminal and also a big part of this Read Me file
 - [Ascii Art](https://www.asciiart.eu/vehicles/navy) for the Battleship ascii art
 - [Pator JK](https://patorjk.com/software/taag/#p=display&v=0&f=Slant&t=Battleships) for the ascii title
-- [Stack Overflow](https://stackoverflow.com/) for countless doubts and questions I had
+- [Stack Overflow](https://stackoverflow.com/) for the countless doubts and questions I had
 - [Wikipedia](https://en.wikipedia.org/wiki/Battleship_(game)) for the rules and history of the Battleships game